teertinker/JabRef_LibreOffice_Converter/README.md

 # JabRef_LibreOffice_Converter
 A LibreOffice extension that converts JabRef references to plain text code and vice versa so that you can use your references with MS Office and other software.

+Currently the newer version seems to be broken, I advice to use the old version.

 HowTo
 =====
 - Donwload & install the extension in LibreOffice (**JabRefConverter.oxt**)